Psychology & Neuroscience Ph.D. Student in Princeton University

-Infants are super good at making predictions about the future, and that they use attention to guide this process.
-In collaboration with Dr. Sagi Jaffe-Daxe, I look at the interaction between temporal prediction and attention in the frontoparietal attention network.
+Infants are super good at using previous experiences to make predictions about the future, and they use attention to guide this process.
+In collaboration with Dr. Sagi Jaffe-Daxe, I look at whether previous audiovisual experiences affect how the input engages the infant attention network.
 The manuscript for this work is currently under preparation for publication.

 How does the infant attention network help make spatial predictions?

 Dr. Kristin Tummeltshammer found that infants use top-down contextual knowledge to guide visual attention.
-In this collaboration with her, I explore the neural activities that underly this complex process!
+In this collaboration with her, I use multisensory stimuli to explore the neural activities that underly this top-down selective attention!
 We are currently collecting data for this work.

-It seems like babies put just about everything they see straight into their mouths.
-In collaboration with Dr. Amy Needham, I examine the short-term and long-term effects of this multimodal and active exploration on the brains of 6-month-old infants.
+In collaboration with Dr. Amy Needham, I examine the short-term and long-term effects of active, multisensory exploration on our brains, behaviors, and emotions.
 We are currently collecting data for this work!

-How do low-level scene features affect kids' emotions?
+How do low-level scene features affect human emotions across different ages?

 Low-level scene features in complex visual scenes affect adults' emotions and help them assess threats in the environment, but is this innate?
-We test whether young kids have the same emotional reaction to abstract low-level features.
-We will be collecting data for this work soon!
+We test whether adults and babies have the same emotional reaction to abstract low-level features.

 Your eyes really are the windows to your soul: Eye gazes can tell us a lot about the memory a person holds.
 In this exciting new project, we look at how we can use eye-tracking data to probe the inner memories of infants.